Anyaman-Neil/csv-analysis-project/README.md

 Legends include student counts

-All figures display together at the end of script execution.
+All figures display together at the end of script execution

-🔍 Key Observations (From Graphs)
+4. 🔍 Key Observations (From Graphs)

 Students studying more than 10 hours per week generally show the highest average scores.